The Fin – female human con artist and gambler from India, by way of Russia, posh and elegant

 On Killroy’s request, Bookie tracked down and hacked into Vic’s commlink.
 He used Vic’s account to purchase a very expensive coffin and had it over-nighted to Vic’s apartment.
 Bookie then had a horseshoe floral arrangement (with the banner “Better Luck Next Time”) and a barbershop quartet singing telegram sent to Vic’s boss for delivery Monday morning, using Vic’s company expense account.
 Bookie wrapped this up by purchasing Vic a first-class, one-way ticket to Hiroshima, Japan, using the expense account, selecting several additional (and very expensive) options for the flight.

-In preparation for attacking Vic on his way home from the office, Seul-ki scouted out the street in front of the office by disguising herself as an old Chinese woman and sitting at the bus stop.
-CPT security is vigilant and notices that the old lady at the bus stop never gets on any of the busses that come by, so a couple of guards go out to investigate.
-Seul-ki stalls for a bit so she can text Ash to come pick her up.
+In preparation for attacking Vic on his way home from the office, Seul-ki scouted out the street in front of the office by disguising herself as an old Chinese woman and sitting at the bus stop in front of the office.
+CPT security was vigilant and noticed that the old lady at the bus stop never got on any of the buses that came by, so a couple of guards went out to investigate.
+Seul-ki stalled for a bit so she could text Ash to come pick her up.
 Ash [who was conveniently in the area] picked her up and drover her around the block.
 He then cast Detect Law Enforcement Badge and noticed three badges loitering in the area.
-He immediately drove them another three blocks down and into an alley.
+He immediately drove another three blocks down and into an alley.

 Seul-ki ditched her disguise and got out of the car.
-She then ran up the side of the six-story building, using window ledges to assist [combination of physical adept powers].
+She then ran up the side of the six-story building, using window ledges to assist [and a combination of physical adept powers].
 Seul-ki then ran along the rooftops, making her way back to the CPT offices.
 The final building was nine-stories tall with a roof top garden and separated from the 16-story CPT building by a 6-story parking garage.
-Seul-ki his herself among the foliage and waited, periodically checking the tracker for Vic’s position.
+Seul-ki hid herself among the foliage and waited, periodically checking the tracker for Vic’s position.